Huss Minneapolis - residential

 - We work collaboratively with individuals, families, and care providers to create a comprehensive, targeted treatment plan focused on the client’s specific needs and circumstances.

-Huss Center for Women – A 10 bed residential program located in the Hamline-Midway neighborhood of Saint Paul that provides integrated mental health and substance use services to female-identifying clients in a gender-responsive and trauma-informed setting.
-The facility provides on-site medical via Livio Medical Group, and clients have access to psychiatry and other prescribers experienced with treating co-occurring disorders.
+- Huss Minneapolis (ages 18+ ) – A 26-bed residential program that provides integrated mental health and substance use services for adult men (including cisgender and transgender men) in a gender-responsive and trauma-informed setting.
+The facility provides on-site medical and nursing care.

-Assessment and individual treatment planning – We assess and reassess each client’s needs throughout the treatment process and create an individualized treatment program based upon his or her needs, strengths, and resources.
+- Assessment and individual treatment planning – We assess and reassess each client’s needs throughout the treatment process and create an individualized treatment program based upon their needs, strengths, and resources.

-Psychiatric emergencies and crisis management – Our staff are trained to handle psychiatric and substance use emergencies.
+- Psychiatric emergencies and crisis management – Our staff is trained to handle psychiatric and substance use emergencies.

-Counseling – Each client receives regular one-to-one counseling, and will see a licensed primary counselor weekly through his or her stay; individual mental health support from a Mental Health Professional, is also provided as needed.
+- Counseling – Each client receives regular one-to-one counseling, and will see a licensed primary counselor weekly through their stay; individual mental health support from a Mental Health Professional, is also provided as needed.